 Undergraduate Research Grants

-Up to seven £800 grants are available - to be paid in two installments:
+Up to seven grants of £800 are available each year to be paid in two instalments:

 - £600 to cover project costs (this includes: equipment, consumables and software licenses) - payable at the beginning of the project

 - £200 to the student - payable when the deliverables have been received

 - All applications must be submitted in English by the academic project supervisor using the grant application form (please note: you will need to download and save a copy of the application form before you can complete it).

 - Applications should be made for a particular project idea, to be carried out in the subsequent academic year.

 - If the application is successful, the academic project supervisor then selects a suitable student(s) to undertake the project.

 - The timing of the project is intended to coincide with the university's usual arrangements for term time undergraduate projects that are assessed for a degree.